Rust Basics

 fn main() { let x = 5; }

-In this example, we introduce a variable x
+In this example, we introduce a variable x of type i32 (a 32-bit signed

-integer type) and bind the value 5
+integer type) and bind the value 5 to it.

 You cannot assign to an immutable variable.
 So the following example causes a compiler error: